 - He is also a play-by-play announcer for Root Sports and ESPN.

-Greg Mescall is a play-by-play voice for Pac-12 Networks live game coverage of water polo.
+Greg Mescall is a play-by-play broadcaster and reporter for Pac-12 Networks.

 - He has been an anchor for highlight shows, as well as a host for feature stories and athlete profiles for USA Water Polo TV and Universal Sports.

-- He joined USA Water Polo as the primary media contact for USA Men’s and Women’s Olympic Water Polo teams during the 2008 and 2012 Summer Olympics.
+- Mescall joined USA Water Polo as the primary media contact for USA Men’s and Women’s Olympic Water Polo teams during the 2008 and 2012 Summer Olympics.

 Guy Haberman is a Pac-12 Networks host, play-by-play voice, and sideline reporter.